-You can call it greed for fortune, power, technology it does not matter because it all comes back to the resistance that starts from within the human mind.
+You can call it greed for fortune, power, technology, but it does not matter because it all comes back to the resistance that starts from within the human mind.

 “A tale told by an idiot, full of sound and fury, signifying nothing.” – Shakespeare

-The reason that resistance comes in the form of thoughts is because when all’s that you know is thoughts.
-And things in this seeming moment don’t seem to be going well inside, then you only have the choice to look to the past which is when things “used” to be fine or you look to and dwell on a future in which someday will be “better”.
+The reason that resistance comes in the form of thoughts is because all that you know is thoughts.
+And things in this seeming moment don’t seem to be going well inside, then you only have the choice to look to the past, which is when things “used” to be fine, or you look to and dwell on a future in which someday things will be “better”.